Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Social networks

-Large number of candidates to choose from.
+A large number of candidates to choose from.

 You find out the prices only after contacting the candidate.

-It takes a lot of time to interview the candidate and negotiate the details.
+It takes a lot of time to interview the candidate and negotiate

 Design subscription platforms

-Relieve you of searching and interviewing stress.
+Relieve your searching and interviewing stress.

 Offer designers that already possess expertise.

-You pay a fixed price each month and receive a package with multiple services.
+You pay a fixed price each month and receive a package

 Want to create something beautiful?
 Get excited about your design with Awesomic